algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/concepts.md

 ## Managed parameters

-Most of the parameters on the Algolia Rest API are simple, a string, a number.
+Most of the parameters on the Algolia Rest API are simple, strings (eg. `query` which is the fulltext input of the search), numbers (eg. `hitsPerPage` which configures the numbers of records returned per response).
 But some are trickier and delivers great expressivity.
-And because it's a REST API, all those are string based.
-And when it comes to deal with that kind of parameters it's usually more convenient to work with objects and methods rather than edit the strings.
+For example, you can specify ranges of values for numerical attributes.
+You can also define facets on string based attributes, which let you filter on specific values.

+Managing those kind of parameters is hard in a UI context because you need:

+ - to know the current state
+ - to manipulate specifically the part, the UI component is responsible for

+And of course, you don't want to manipulate a deep structure of arrays and objects by hand.

-That's why several our filtering API when using the Helper is presented with methods on the Helper instance that will let you edit those filters rather than input the strings themselves.
-We still keep the ability to input the string parameters, but this interface (that we call 'raw') is exclusive with the higher level one (that we call 'managed').
+That's why the filtering APIs are presented as methods on the Helper instance.
+These methods let you edit those filters rather than input the strings themselves.
+We still keep the ability to input the string parameters, but this interface (that we call **raw**) is exclusive with the higher level one (that we call **managed**)

-This layer on top of the Algolia API even let us create features that don't exist in the normal API.
+This layer on top of the Algolia API even let us create features that don't exist in the Rest API.
 We have created some features that rely on multiple queries based on the pattern we found over time.

 On and on, the overall idea of those managed API's is to make the usage of